DASPRiD/Formidable/doc/src/getting-started.md

 // At this point, the form validation found an error, so you should re-display the form.
 ```

-# A note about immutability
+!!!note "A note about immutability"

     You may have noticed that the `$form` variable was re-assigned when binding the request.
-This is because everything in
+This is because everything
-Formidable is immutable.
-Thus, when you bind a request to a form or try to make any other changes, it will actually
+    in Formidable is immutable.
+Thus, when you bind a request to a form or try to make any other changes, it will
-clone itself and return the clone with the changes applied.
-This guarantees that the original form instance is stateless
+    actually clone itself and return the clone with the changes applied.
+This guarantees that the original form instance
-and can be re-used in other places without ambiguous state.
+    is stateless and can be re-used in other places without ambiguous state.

 # Rendering the form